 26. Put a Letter in a Mailbox on a Mountain

-This adventure is for more advanced hikers, so if that’s you, you’ll want to summit Mailbox Peak.
-One of the most adventurous things to do in the state of Washington is climbing this 9.4-mile roundtrip mountain that has 4,000 feet of elevation gain.
+This adventure is for more advanced hikers, so you’ll want to summit Mailbox Peak if that’s you.
+One of the most adventurous things to do in Washington is climbing this 9.4-mile roundtrip mountain with 4,000 feet of elevation gain.

 One of the more unique experiences in Washington State, there’s an actual mailbox at the top of this mountain.
 People in Seattle will instantly know where you’ve been as soon as you post this iconic picture, and you’ll have another adventure to brag about.